MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantDialPlan.md

 Set-CsTenantDialPlan -Identity Global -NormalizationRules $DP.NormalizationRules
 ```

-This example changes the name of an normalization rule.
+This example changes the name of a normalization rule.
 Keep in mind that changing the name also changes the name portion of the Identity.
 The `Set-CsVoiceNormalizationRule` cmdlet doesn't have a Name parameter, so in order to change the name, we first call the `Get-CsTenantDialPlan` cmdlet to retrieve the Dial Plan with
 the Identity Global and assign the returned object to the variable $DP.
 Then we filter the NormalizationRules Object for the rule RedmondFourDigit and assign the returned object to
 the variable $NR.
 We then assign the string RedmondRule to the Name property of the object.
 Finally, we pass the variable back to the NormalizationRules parameter of the